Yuji-github/LogCluster/README.md

 Null Hypothesis H0: mu1 - mu2 = 0
 Alternative Hypothesis HA: mu1- mu2 != 0

-Where mu1 = datasets' mean compression rate with LogCluster and mu2 = datasets' mean comoression rate with LogRedcuer.
+Where mu1 = datasets' mean compression rate with LogCluster and mu2 = datasets' mean compression rate with LogRedcuer.

-We reject the null hypothesis because the two tail p-value is smaller than the level of significance (alpha = 0.05).
+We reject the null hypothesis because the two-tailed p-value is smaller than the level of significance (alpha = 0.05).
 Statistically, the compression rate of LogCluster and the compression rate of LogRedcuer populations are significantly different with datasets.
 <p align="center">
 <img src="./src/stability.png" alt="LogCluster Stability" title="LogCluster Stability">